sedos-project/organization/docs/how_to_contribute_data.md

 The oedatamodel-API can also register your datapackages on the databus.
 Registering data on the databus must be done everytime, a new version of the data is available on the OEP.
+In doing so, other users will be able to query the most recent data from the OEP or to query for a specific data version.
 In order to register your new data you have to:

 * Open the [oedatamodel-API](https://modex.rl-institut.de/databus/)